MaJerle/c-code-style/README.md

 Here are listed most obvious and important general rules.
 Please check them carefully before you continue with other chapters.

-- Prefer using `clang-format` with formatting file attached to this repository.
+- Prefer using `clang-format` with formatting file attached to this repository (version `15.x` is minimum)
 - Use `C11` standard
 - Do not use tabs, use spaces instead
 - Use `4` spaces per indent level